Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Laser-phase independence of the hybrid protocol

-where the total phase has a deterministic offset $\phi$ implemented as a phase shift on the radiofrequency signal driving the acousto-optical modulator used to pulse the beam.
-The hybrid protocol combines those operations in sequence, resulting in the unitary
+where the laser phases in the two control pulses $\phi_{L1}$ and $\phi_{L2}$ can have randomly different values, and the second control pulse has a deterministic phase offset $\phi$ implemented as a phase shift on the radiofrequency signal driving the acousto-optical modulator used to pulse the beam.
+The phase of the Ramsey signal is scrambled by the random value of $\phi_{L1} - \phi_{L2}$, making it impossible to retrieve the contrast.
+In the second case, mapping to the memory qubit before and after transport, the sequence reads \begin{widetext}

-implementing an arbitrary rotation on the memory qubit which does not depend anymore on $\phi_L$.
-As long as the fluctuations on the optical phase are slow enough such that the three pulses share the same (random) value of $\phi_L$, its effect is canceled out by the use of this protocol.
-In our sequence, we fix the amplitude of the rotation operation to $\pi/2$ to implement a Ramsey protocol, and we skip the first and the last $\pi$ pulses since, as we start and end the sequence in the state $\ket\downarrow$, they would have no effect.
+\end{widetext} As long as the fluctuations on the optical phase are slow enough such that the control and the mapping pulses share the same value of $\phi_L$, its effect is canceled out in both arms of the Ramsey sequence by the use of this protocol.
+The Ramsey contrast depends only on the deterministically added phase $\phi$ and can be retrieved with usual analysis methods.